xlhector10/BASH-SHELL/GetItGame/README.md

   * (s) or (DownArrow) To go down.
   * (d) or (RightArrow) To go Right.

-But you have to be careful because time is running down, every time you catch at the dream pointer "^",
+But you have to be careful because time is running down, every time you catch at the dream pointer "^"
 you'll gain some seconds, but there's other risk arroud, every 5 times you catch at the dream pointer "^" map will increase it's size, then the dream pointer will apear far from your ubication.

-It will be ease at start, it is getting harder progressively.
+It will be ease at start but it is getting harder progressively.
 GoodLuck ;)